 - Place in the refrigerator overnight

 Don’t let the fancy presentation above fool you.
 This delicious, nutritious pudding is ridiculously easy to prepare.
-Throw a bit of chia pudding into a smaller mason jar and it makes the perfect driving snack -slurp it up on your road trips.
+Throw a bit of chia pudding into a smaller mason jar and it makes the perfect driving snack –ideal for slurpping up on road trips.

-If you venture into the land of chia seeds please let us know how you like ’em!
+If you venture into the land of chia seeds and healthy Chia Pudding please let us know how you like ’em!